 starts June 2025

-Fr Richard Rohr is a Franciscan monk and a Christian writer who particularly bridges with yoga philosophy.
-If you want to go deeper, read hereEight limbs
+Fr Richard Rohr is a Franciscan monk and a Christian writer who’s way of articulating Christian mysticism bridges with yoga philosophy in an accessible way.
+If you want to go explore that you could begin hereEight limbs